Benzoyl group

 In organic chemistry, benzoyl (/ˈbɛnzəʊɪl/, BENZ-oh-il) is the functional group with the formula \sCOC6H5 and structure \sC(=O)\sC6H5.
 It can be viewed as benzaldehyde missing one hydrogen.
+The benzoyl group has a mass of 105 amu.

 The term "benzoyl" should not be confused with benzyl, which has the formula \sCH2\sC6H5.
-The benzoyl group is given the symbol "Bz".
-Benzyl is commonly abbreviated "Bn".
+The benzoyl group is given the symbol "Bz" whereas benzyl is commonly abbreviated "Bn".